Transforming Behavioral Health Services for Illinois Youth

 “Our system is difficult for families to navigate and does not provide families with consistent transparent solutions to the challenges they face,” said Weiner.
 “The uncertainty that results can threaten the healthy development of children, and the integrity and stability of families.”

 In February of 2023, the team released a Blueprint for Transformation that includes clear guidelines for implementation.
 Explore more about the Blueprint launch on the news page.
 For this project, Weiner led a Chapin Hall team that included Beth McDaniel, Kya Barounis, Brian Chor, Cody Oltmans, Sam Shapiro, Mike Stiehl, Kiljoong Kim, Richard Foltz, Bob Goerge, Colin Cepuran, Mary Sue Morsch, Shaun Lane, and Larry Small.

 In Illinois in 2022, more than 100,000 children and youth with disabilities receive social work, psychological, or counseling services.
 Mental health problems among children and adolescents were already on the rise, and the pandemic increased this trend.
 In 2020, compared to 2019, the number of mental health related emergency department visits for 12-17 year-olds increased by 31 percent.

 The goals of the Behavioral Health Transformation Initiative are twofold.
 First, to ensure that young people with significant behavioral health needs receive the community and residential services they need to thrive.
 And second, to provide caregivers clarity about how to get help for their children.

-To develop the Blueprint for Transformation, Weiner oversaw the work of a team of leaders from six state agencies and engaged with nearly 400 stakeholders from 93 organizations to develop consensus around problems and solutions, surveying residential providers on staffing and capacity and analyzing data to understand the level and distribution of mental health service needs.
+To develop the Blueprint for Transformation, Weiner oversaw the work of a team of leaders from six state agencies and engaged with more than 700 stakeholders from more than 100 organizations to develop consensus around problems and solutions, surveying residential providers on staffing and capacity and analyzing data to understand the level and distribution of mental health service needs.
 The team developed interactive maps to help understand the gaps and analyzed policies related to monitoring, access, and coordination among state agencies.
 Weiner facilitated collaboration among the child-serving agencies to expedite placements for the highest-need youth and developed an online portal to centralize intake and promote inter-agency collaboration.

 “We can do better for our children and our families,” said Weiner.
 “We must do better.”